LIVE

 Several Midwest states restrict deer hunting to straight-wall centerfire cartridges, which excludes traditional bottle-necked rifle cartridges like .243 Winchester, .270 Winchester, and .30-06 Springfield.
 Ohio, Indiana, Iowa, and Michigan are the four primary straight-wall states.
 Pennsylvania allows straight-wall cartridges in specific Wildlife Management Units.
 The .350 Legend was Winchester’s purpose-built answer to this restriction, designed to deliver clean deer kills with a tapered straight-wall case at modern bolt-action pressures.

-Before the .350 Legend, straight-wall deer hunters in these states relied on cartridges like the .357 Magnum (handgun cartridge with limited rifle availability), .44 Magnum, .45-70 Government, and .450 Bushmaster.
-The .350 Legend offers flatter trajectory than any of these alternatives at typical Midwest brush ranges (under 200 yards) with significantly less recoil than the heavier .45-70 or .450 Bushmaster cartridges.
+Before the .350 Legend, straight-wall deer hunters in these states relied on cartridges like the .357 Magnum, a handgun cartridge with limited rifle availability, .44 Magnum, .45-70 Government, and .450 Bushmaster.
+The .350 Legend offers flatter trajectory than any of these alternatives at typical Midwest brush ranges under 200 yards with significantly less recoil than the heavier .45-70 or .450 Bushmaster cartridges.

 145 vs 170 vs 180 vs 265 Grain

 Modern .350 Legend loads cover three distinct hunting use cases by bullet weight.
 145-grain and 150-grain bullets at roughly 2,350 fps muzzle velocity are the lighter varmint and predator loads, with the flattest trajectory.
-I have run 145-grain Winchester Deer Season XP through the XPR for late-season coyote stand hunts and the trajectory is meaningfully flatter than the 180-grain hunting load.
-170-grain and 180-grain bullets at about 2,100-2,200 fps are the do-everything deer-hunting weight, suitable for whitetail, mule deer (where straight-wall is legal), and hog at typical Midwest brush ranges.
+I’ve run 145-grain Winchester Deer Season XP through the XPR for late-season coyote stand hunts and the trajectory is meaningfully flatter than the 180-grain hunting load.
+170-grain and 180-grain bullets at about 2,100-2,200 fps are the do-everything deer-hunting weight, suitable for whitetail, mule deer where straight-wall is legal, and hog at typical Midwest brush ranges.
 265-grain hard-cast loads at around 1,800 fps are the heaviest-game loads, suitable for hog and black bear inside 100 yards where deep penetration matters.

 For most Midwest deer hunters, 170-180 grain bullets are the right answer.
 Winchester Power Point 180-grain is the standard factory load Winchester ships for the cartridge and the load most rifles are sighted in for.
 Hornady Custom 170-grain InterLock is another excellent option with a high ballistic coefficient for slightly flatter trajectory.
 For hog and black bear work, step up to Federal Premium Power-Shok 180-grain or Hornady SUB-X 250-grain hard-cast loads.